PlymouthSing/project/readme.md

 By combining both two parts, the system should be able to generate a suitable and basic security policy for the companies in specific scope, like WiFi usage policy, password policy, etc.

 Keywords
-Policy Generator, Artificial Intelligence, Blockchain
+Policy Generator, Machine Learning, Blockchain

 Risk Plan
 The most risky of this project is the datasets generating and the part of machine training.
 The best practice of the system is to be able to generate those security policies word by word.
 It requires english language analysis and trains the machine to have such ability.
 However, it is very very difficult to do so in such a 3-month-time.
 Instead, the system will be trained to identify the environment parameters, and pick up suitable labeled security policies from policy bank one by one.
 On the other hand, if part 1 of the system were totally fail to make up, the machine learning part may be moved to part 2 to train the machine to understand user inputs in human language.

 Trello:
 https://trello.com/b/fds6BpZM/prco3041920wongchishing

 Supervisor: Dr. Steve Furnell
 Marker: Ivy Wong